randyparrs/genlayer-benchmarks/BEST_PRACTICES.md

 JSON parse error is caused by the LLM returning markdown.
 Fix by adding .replace("```json","").replace("```","") before parsing.

+AttributeError NoneType has no attribute get is caused by an external API returning a non-JSON response or an empty body.
+Fix by wrapping json.loads in a try-except, checking if the result is a valid dict before accessing fields, and returning safe default values when data is unavailable.

 gl.eq_principle_prompt_comparative not found means you are using the old API.
 Use gl.vm.run_nondet_unsafe instead.

+gl.eq_principle.strict_eq not found in Studio means the testnet version does not support this method.
+Use gl.vm.run_nondet_unsafe with a custom validator_fn instead.

 call_llm not found means you are using the old API.
 Use gl.nondet.exec_prompt instead.